quinndziwura/Unloket-Data_Viz/README.md

 For hotel operators using Unloket: what is actually happening on your property, and is the AI concierge working?

 We also sought to answer:
-- What are guests asking about most?
-- How fast is the system responding?
+- How responsive the solution is
-- How satisfied are guests with AI-handled interactions?
+- Guest engagement with the messaging platform
+- Guest satisfaction
-- What types of requests is the AI escalating to human staff members?
+- How much work is the AI handling vs staff
+- How much money does the AI saves
+- What are the most asked FAQs
+- What inquiries create the most problems
-- What is the platform saving the property in a dollar amount?
+- What can the AI not handle well
+- What should management do next

 ## Target Audience

-Hotel managers contemplating or currently using the Unloket platform.
+Hotel managers and small hotel owners contemplating or currently using the Unloket platform.
 This dashboard is designed to be a live operational tool for day-to-day monitoring, as well as a proof-of-ROI model for pitching Unloket's model.
+Small hotel owners need to wear multiple hats and need a complete set of data and information to make strategic decisions.

 ## The Dataset Used